 “Be proactive!
 Quite often when you apply for a job you are entering into a competitive situation, and despite best efforts to provide the very best CV, it is sometimes hard to ‘stand out from the crowd’.
 What will help, however, is being as proactive as you can throughout the process.”

 Whether you’re applying to a hiring manager or a recruiter, ask them if you can provide any additional information to help with your application.
-Make sure that you address the doubts they might have about your CV, so you give yourself the best chance.
+Make sure that you address the doubts they might have about your CV.
+This will give yourself the best chance.

 When you’re in that all-important interview, don’t be afraid to ‘close’ the interviewer towards the end.
 Ask them outright if they have any concerns about your experience, and address them as best you can on the spot.
 If you really want the job, be forward in asking about what the next stages are and when you can expect to hear from them.
 It might sound pushy, but it’s effective.